MMCheng/PointNL/README.md

   Download the S3IDS dataset and generate superpoints.

   We will update the detailed scripts of data processing later.
-The generation of superpoints can also refer to :link:https://github.com/loicland/superpoint_graph (SPGraph, CVPR 18).
+The generation of superpoints can also refer to [SPGraph, CVPR 18](https://github.com/loicland/superpoint_graph ).

   ```
   sh tool/train.sh DATASET_PATH